Carlos Tevez: Shanghai Shenhua

 On 29 December 2016, Tevez signed for Chinese Super League club Shanghai Shenhua, on a reported annual salary of $41 million, which would make him the world's highest-paid football player.
 Tevez subsequently played down the reports he became the highest-paid player in the world following his move, saying, "My salary isn't as high as the legends."

 He made his league debut on 5 March in the first round of the 2017 Chinese Super League against Jiangsu Suning, also scoring his first goal in the match, from the penalty spot in the first half in his team's 4–0 win.
 He also assisted his club's first and fourth goals, both scored by Giovanni Moreno.

 He was criticised by manager, Wu Jingui during his time in Shanghai for being overweight and unfit to play.
 Tevez described his time in China as a "holiday".

 Third spell at Boca Juniors

 On 5 January 2018, Boca Juniors announced on their social media that Tevez had rejoined the club.

 He won the 2017–18 and 2019–20 Primera División titles with the team.

 On 4 June 2021, Tevez announced that he would be leaving Boca Juniors.
 In a press conference, Tevez said that he was "physically fit to continue but not mentally" and that he can continue to play "at the age of 42, but not in Boca Juniors".
 He also thanked the club and left the option open for an offer to continue playing elsewhere.

 In June 2022, Tevez announced his retirement from professional football.
 He attributed his decision to retire to the loss of his father, Segundo, whom he called his "number one fan", to COVID-19 in February 2021.

+His official farewell match is scheduled to take place in December of 2026 at La Bombonera Stadium in Buenos Aires, with Cristiano Ronaldo and Lionel Messi agreeing to play together on the same team in his honor.